 Factor VII Deficiency (FVIID) occurs when a dog has no copies of the normal Factor VII gene and instead has two copies of a variant form of the gene.
 This condition is found in several breeds, including Deerhounds, and also mixed-breed dogs.
 The disease can affect dogs of either sex.

 The Factor VII gene contains instructions for making a protein called Factor VII, which helps blood to clot.
 The Factor VII protein made by the variant form of the gene does not work as efficiently as that made by the normal form of the gene.
 As a result, Deerhounds with Factor VII deficiency can have trouble making effective blood clots and so are at higher risk of excessive bleeding during surgery or a major trauma (such as being hit by a car).

 The Factor VII variant is inherited as an autosomal recessive gene, so a dog can be either clear (no copies of the variant), a carrier (one copy of the variant), or affected (two copies of the variant).
 Only an affected Deerhound has an increased risk of excessive bleeding.
 Dogs that are clear or carriers form blood clots normally.

-There is a genetic test available for Factor VII Deficiency in Deerhounds, and all Deerhound owners are encouraged to know the Factor VII status of their dogs.
-Knowing Factor VII status is one of our Recommended Health tests for both puppies and adults, and responsible breeders tell puppy buyers whether or not their puppy is affected based on either test results or knowledge of the parents’ Factor VII status.
-The Recommended Health Test page has information on the Factor VII Deficiency genetic test, including access to a list of labs that run the test.
+There is a genetic test available for Factor VII Deficiency in Deerhounds, and all Deerhound owners should know the Factor VII status of their dogs.
+Knowing Factor VII status is included in the Health Testing Guidelines for the SDCA Code of Ethics for both puppies and adults, and responsible breeders tell puppy buyers in writing whether or not their puppy is affected based on either test results or knowledge of the parents’ Factor VII status.
+Many of the labs on the OFA’s list of labs run the Factor VII genetic test.

 The important thing is every Deerhound owner should know the Factor VII status of their dogs so proper precautions can be taken for affected dogs should surgery be needed or trauma occurs.